Monty Hall problem: Criticism of the simple solutions

-The answer to the first question is 2/3, as is correctly shown by the "simple" solutions.
+The answer to the first question is 2/3, as is shown correctly by the "simple" solutions.
 But the answer to the second question is now different: the conditional probability the car is behind door 1 or door 2 given the host has opened door 3 (the door on the right) is 1/2.
 This is because Monty's preference for rightmost doors means that he opens door 3 if the car is behind door 1 (which it is originally with probability 1/3) or if the car is behind door 2 (also originally with probability 1/3).
 For this variation, the two questions yield different answers.
 This is partially because the assumed condition of the second question (that the host opens door 3) would only occur in this variant with probability 2/3.
 However, as long as the initial probability the car is behind each door is 1/3, it is never to the contestant's disadvantage to switch, as the conditional probability of winning by switching is always at least 1/2.